archit1892/CONTRIBUTING-Project/CONTRIBUTING.md

 8. Submit a pull request.

-    Within GitHub, visit this main repository and you should see a banner suggesting to make a pull request.
+    Within Gitlab, visit this main repository and you should see a banner suggesting to make a pull request.
 While you're writing up the pull request, you can add `Closes #XXX` in the message body where `#XXX` is the issue you're fixing.
 So an example would be `Closes #42` would close issue